Vazalemma/Portfolio/README.md

 Java:

 https://github.com/Vazalemma/PR2_Projects
-- A project that started off out of personal interest, but I transitioned it into the 'practice final thesis' in university.
+- A project that started out of personal interest, but I transitioned it into the 'practice final thesis' in university.
 - There's an online flash game named Platform Racing 2.
 Using various bits of knowledge, I managed to program access to various functions that were inaccessible to common users.
 - I created a bot that answers to private messages, I created a level transfering method between accounts, I managed to transform images into block data and create a level from it.
 - But most importantly, I downloaded the game's whole level and user database to cheat at a monthly reoccurring event where you have to find a rare artifact hidden in a random level.